 - Familiarity with the difference between Authorized vs. Affected employees.

 - Knowledge of Lockout/Tagout Procedures.

-Harper College is a proud recipient of the Susan Harwood Training Grant which provides FREE training and education for workers and employers in workplace safety and health hazards.
+Harper College is a proud recipient of the OSHA Susan Harwood Training Grant which provides FREE training and education for workers and employers in workplace safety and health hazards.

-Government employees are ineligible to participate due to grant regulations (Local/City/Municipality, County, State or Federal).
+Government employees are not eligible to participate due to grant regulations (Local/City/Municipality, County, State or Federal).
+The intended audience includes:

 Applies Towards the Following Digital Badges

 - Electrical Hazard Awareness and Lockout/Tagout : Safety Training Awareness

 Make every day count.
 Discover your passions.
 Advance your career.
 Play and learn.